htmldbjs/htmldbjs/docs/methods/registerFormElementEvent.md

 ### `HTMLDB.registerFormElementEvent`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method attaches suitable event (eg. input, change, click) according to the form input specified by `element`.

 #### Description